top of page

-Jhumki Basu Foundation fosters STEM teaching mastery in teachers, and through them empowers youth around the world in STEM-related subjects
+The mission of Jhumki Basu Foundation is to foster teaching mastery in teachers, and through them empower youth around the world in all subjects.

 Who We Are